andrew-Clicktrain/bigquery_google_ads_queries/README.md

 Running the Query in BigQuery

-After customizing the query with your own variables, simply take the resulting SQL and paste it into the BigQuery interface to run it:
+After customizing the query with your 	variables, take the resulting SQL and paste it into the BigQuery interface to run it:

 1. Go to Google BigQuery
 2. Paste your query into the Query Editor.
 3. Click Run.

 Contributing